Mobilise

 Mobilise is a set of Christian conferences, weekend retreats and resources for students and twenties, run by the Newfrontiers family of churches in the UK.

 Mobilise Conference

-The main Mobilise event is an annual conference which has been attended by over 1600 students and twenties.
-The 4 day conference was held during the summer, often in July, at the Brighton Centre in Brighton, England, alongside the Together On A Mission conference for Christian leaders.
+The main Mobilise event is an annual conference, which has been attended by over 1,600 students and twenties.
+The four-day conference was held during the summer, often in July, at the Brighton Centre in Brighton, England, alongside the Together On A Mission conference for Christian leaders.

 At the final Together On A Mission conference in July 2011, it was announced that the Mobilise conference would continue independently in the coming years.
-The 2012 conference will be held at a Pontins holiday park in Prestatyn, Wales.
+The 2012 conference was held at a Pontins holiday park in Prestatyn, Wales.

 Other Endeavours

 Leaders' Weekends

 Mobilise runs student and twenties workers' retreats.

 Mobilise Worldwide

 Mobilise also supports international missions, sending out two teams a year during the Easter and summer holidays.

 Resources

 Mobilise also provides support for Christians attending and graduating university.